gruiz17/kunstler/README.md

 # Usage

-* Fork this to your profile and clone this repo to your machine.
+## Setup
+1. Make a new repo in your own profile called "kunstler"
+2. Clone my repo
+3. `cd` into my repo
+4. In command line type `git remote set-url origin https://github.com/[username]/kunstler.git`

+## Actual usage
-* `bash kunstler.sh`
+1. `bash kunstler.sh`
-* Go to whatever port sinatra runs on in your browser.
+2. Go to whatever port sinatra runs on in your browser.
-* Use the canvas tool to input your desired pattern.
+3. Use the canvas tool to input your desired pattern.
-* Enjoy the magic.
+4. Enjoy the magic.

 # TODO